 In fact, the juiciest parts of her experience–the ones that would probably matter most to college admissions committees–didn’t even make their way into her essay.

-As she worked through the details of this transformation in her goals, she also began to make a transition from always being the young person getting mentored to becoming a mentor for the next generation of budding scientists.
-She also worked on a significant project that involved setting up what became an award-winning mentoring program for children in her city.
+As she worked through the details of this transformation in her goals, she also began transitioning from always being the young person getting mentored to becoming a mentor for the next generation of budding scientists.
+The experience with the judge informed her decision to set up what became an award-winning mentoring program for children in her city.
+Her Common App essay was becoming an essay about both intellectual and personal growth.

-Our conversations now focused on mapping out vivid anecdotes that helped admissions officers see her process of transformation.
+Our conversations focused on mapping out vivid anecdotes that helped admissions officers see her process of transformation.
 She developed super specific “before, during, and after” anecdotes that also shed light on her family background and culture.
+She took readers on a journey that started with the seemingly simple question from a science fair judge that plunged her into a process of “personal growth” which ultimately resulted in a “new understanding” of herself and others.

-- Many times the surface facts of your experience–your failure, your accomplishment, event, or other experience–are less intriguing than your process of realization and transformation.
-I know you want to dazzle the people reading your application essays, but mere “before and after” narratives are not as compelling as those that also feature the “during.”
+- Many students leap right over the “process” part of the essay.
+They want to jump from the “before” to the “after” because they feel the process—the “middle”—isn’t exciting or dramatic.
+I know you want to dazzle the people reading your application essays, but mere “before and after” narratives aren’t as compelling as those that feature the “during.”
 College is a time of massive intellectual and social growth.
 Admissions officers are looking for students who are open to this process of growth and have the underlying strategies for handling it.
+The “middle” is often where you can most effectively demonstrate your intellectual depth, habits of mind, and positive character traits.

 - Experiment with adding authentic depth to your essay, perhaps by featuring multiple layers of change.
 My student, for example, focused on how the transformation associated with her goals (i.e., from focusing just on her intellectual interests to developing ways of using them to benefit others) also led to a change in the way she acted (i.e., she went from being just a mentee to being a mentor).